maaguado/time-series-building59/README.md

 # time-series-building59

-This repository includes the code for my Bachelor Thesis, named .
+This repository includes the code for my Bachelor Thesis, named Study of energetic demand with multivariable prediction techniques.
 The dataset is obtained from Building 59 dataset, a three-year dataset supporting research on building energy management and occupancy analytics, for more information click on this [link](https://www.nature.com/articles/s41597-022-01257-x).

 ## 1. Data preprocessing